 The General Plan requires the CIP and TIF Program to be updated at least every five years to revise the 20-Year growth forecast and comprehensively re-evaluate the programs.
 This is often referred to as the "Major Update."
-As part of the major update effort, on November 19, 2019, the Board directed staff to use a 20-Year housing and employment growth forecast, which assumes a 0.70% annual growth rate for residential growth and 0.67% annual growth rate for non-residential growth forecast is determined based on a housing-to-employment ratio as calculated by the Sacramento Area Council of Governments (SACOG).
+As part of the major update effort, on November 19, 2019, the Board directed staff to use a 20-Year housing and employment growth forecast, which assumes a 0.70% annual growth rate for residential growth and 0.67% annual growth rate for non-residential growth for the next twenty year period.
+The employment growth forecast is determined based on a housing-to-employment ratio as calculated by the Sacramento Area Council of Governments (SACOG).
 This growth forecast and distribution is consistent with the General Plan's goals and policies.
 Using these growth rates and growth location distributions, the County's Travel Demand Model (TDM) was used to determine what roadway projects would be required to accommodate the projected growth through 2040 while maintaining the roadway capacity in accordance with General Plan LOS thresholds (General Plan Policy TC-Xd).

 The TDM was also used to determine when these projects would need to be built.
 A Major Update to the CIP and TIF Program was adopted on December 8, 2020 (Legistar No. 20-1585).

-2021 ANNUAL CIP
+2023 ANNUAL CIP

-The 2021 Annual CIP was developed consistent with the General Plan policies.
+The 2023 Annual CIP was developed consistent with the General Plan policies.
 The process involved developing a 20-year growth forecast, using the TDM to determine the infrastructure needed to maintain acceptable LOS, and determining the funding sources available for those improvements.
 Finally, the construction schedule for each project was determined by the technical analysis and Board direction.
-The Project Change Table (Attachment C) includes new projects added to the CIP, as well as projects with cost changes of over 10% of total project cost or \$250,000, whichever is greater, since the 2020 CIP was adopted on June 09, 2020.
-On March 16, 2021, the Board authorized additions and changes to the CIP (Legistar Item No. 21-0304) for 2021.
-The changes and projects added since March 16, 2021, will be brought to the Board with the 2021 CIP book adoption in June.
+The Project Change Table (Attachment C) includes new projects added to the CIP, as well as projects with cost changes of over 10% of total project cost or \$250,000, whichever is greater, since the 2022 CIP was adopted on June 14, 2022.
+On March 7, 2023, the Board authorized additions and changes to the CIP (Legistar Item No. 23-0055) for 2023.
+The changes and projects added since March 7, 2023, will be brought to the Board with the 2023 CIP book adoption in June.